autarctechelias/Joulie-16-LCD/README.md

 # Joulie-16-LCD
-buildroot config for a Battery info screen with web ui for the Raspberry Pi Zero W
+buildroot config for a Battery info screen with web ui for the Raspberry Pi reworked to utilise the UDP Multicast protocoll enabled via DIP Switch 8 since version 1.14 of the JouLie-16

 ## Required HW:

-× Raspberry Pi Zero W
+× Raspberry Pi

 × 20x4 I2C LCD